bjcrawford/CallCenterSim/README.md

 CallCenterSim
 =============

+## Background

+This was an individual final project assigned in a data structures and algorithms course I took in the fall of 2012.
+I implemented the project using Java.

 ## Description

 The Call Center Simulation project is a Java or C++ program that will simulate the operations of a